wp-plugins/advanced-meta-widget/readme.txt

 Stable tag: 2.5.8
 License: GPLv2 or later

-Advanced meta widget allows you to chose, what you want to display in meta widget, and allows you to use redirect to actual URL when using login/out
+Advanced meta widget allows you to chose what you want to display in meta widget and allows you to use redirect to actual URL when using login/out

 == Description ==

-Advanced meta widget adds new widget which does the same as basic Wordpress built-in meta widget but allows you to chose what you want to display, and adds more features for managing this widget.
+Advanced meta widget adds new widget which does the same as basic Wordpress built-in meta widget but allows you to chose what you want to display and adds more features for managing this widget.

 == Installation ==